aaleino/todoman/README.md

 Open todo.md for editing, use default intervals (40 min work 5 min pause)

 Use up, down, right, left, enter, pgup and pgdown in the menu to navigate.
-Use 'space' to move note, 'insert' to put note between notes and 'e' to edit note.
+Use 'space' to move note/task, 'insert' to create one between others and 'e' to edit one.

 	./todoman todo.md -t 40 10